ajmalrasouli/ajmalrasouli/README.md

 Hi 👋, I'm Ajmal Rasouli

-Experienced IT Technical Engineer 🌐 with a proven track record of efficiently managing, maintaining, and troubleshooting IT infrastructures.
-Cloud and on-prem.
+Experienced IT Technical Engineer 🌐 adept at effectively overseeing, sustaining, and resolving issues within diverse IT environments, both cloud-based and on-premises.
+Demonstrated success in proficiently managing and troubleshooting IT infrastructures."